rspamd/rspamd/doc/faq.md

 ### What are one-shot rules

 In rspamd, each rule can be triggered multiple times.
-For example, if a message has 10 URLs and 8 of them are in some URL blacklist (based on their unique tld), then rspamd would add URIBL rule 8 times for this message.
-Sometimes, that's not a desired behaviour - in that case just add `one_shot = true` to the symbol's definition in metric and that symbol won't be added more than one time.
+For example, if a message has 10 URLs and 8 of them are in some URL blacklist (based on their unique tld), then rspamd would add a URIBL rule 8 times for this message.
+Sometimes, that's not a desired behaviour - in that case just add `one_shot = true` to the symbol's definition in the metric for that symbol and the symbol won't be added multiple times.

 ### What is the use of symbol groups

-Symbol groups are intended to group somehow similar rules.
-The most useful feature is that group names could be used in composite expressions as `gr:<group_name>` and it is possible to set joint limit of score for a specific group:
+Symbol groups are intended to group similar rules.
+This is most useful when group names are used in composite expressions such as `gr:<group_name>`.
+It is also possible to set a joint limit for the score of a specific group:

 ```ucl
 group "test" {